ericDeCourcy/predefined_ordering/dex_example.md

 This and the REVEAL stage should NOT be combined, as after the order-reveal stage is the cutoff for user reveals and initaites the beginning of the process stage.
 This stage is very short.

-???
-Should this stage come before reveal or after
-  I think it should come after, because it prevents non-reveals due to users knowing thier transaction will be in a certain order
+This stage should come after the reveal stage, because it prevents non-reveals due to users knowing thier transaction will be in a certain order

 ## Process Stage